 EMPLOYEE STOCK OPTION:

-a) The ratio ofremuneration of each director to the median employees remuneration for the financialyear and such other details as prescribed is as given below:
+a) The ratio of remuneration of each director to the median employee's remuneration forthe financial year and such other details as prescribed is as given below:

 |Name ||Ratio |

 |Satya Brata Dey (Managing Director) ||33.60: 1 |

-|Sujay Bhattacherjee (Chief Financial Officer) ||2.02: 1 |
+|Sujay Bhattacherjee (Chief Financial Officer) ||1.90: 1 |

-|Bijoy Kumar Roy (Company Secretary) ||2.03:1 |
+|Bijoy Kumar Roy (Company Secretary) ||1.76:1 |

 b) The % increase in the remuneration of each Director Chief Financial Officer ChiefExecutive Officer Company Secretary or Manager if any in the financial year:

-|Satya Brata Dey (Managing Director) ||Nil |
+|Satya Brata Dey (Managing Director) ||150% |

-|Bijoy Kumar Roy (Company Secretary) ||8.00% |
+|Bijoy Kumar Roy (Company Secretary) ||-10.78% |

-|Sujay Bhattacharya (Chief Financial Officer) ||11.85% |
+|Sujay Bhattacharya (Chief Financial Officer) ||-11.67% |

-c) The % increase in the median remuneration of employees in the financial year: 9.78%.
+c) The % increase in the median remuneration of employees in the financial year: 1.73%.

-d) The number of permanent employees on the rolls of company: 51.
+d) The number of permanent employees on the rolls of company: 48

-The Companys PAT has grown from Rs.
-844.34 lacs to Rs.
-1129.96 lacs an increaseof 33.83% against which the average increase in remuneration is 9.78% and this increaseis aligned with the Compensation Policy of the company.
+e) The explanation on the relationship between average increase in remuneration andcompany performance; The Company's PAT has grown from Rs.
+1129.96 lacs to Rs.
+1340.30 lacsan increase of 18.61% against which the average increase in remuneration is 1.73% andthis increase is aligned with the Compensation Policy of the company.

-f) Comparison of the remuneration of the Director and Key Managerial Personnel againstthe performance of the company: The increase in remuneration to the Directors keymanagerial persons as well as employees of the company are based on a annual reviewmechanism which takes care of the individual performance of the employee as well as theoverall growth of thecompany. g) Variations in the market capitalization of the companyprice earnings ratio as at the closing date of the current financial year and previousfinancial year.
+f) Comparison of the remuneration of the Director and Key Managerial Personnel againstthe performance of the company: The increase in remuneration to the Directors keymanagerial persons as well as employees of the company are based on a annual reviewmechanism which takes care of the individual performance of the employee as well as theoverall growth of the company.

-|Particulars ||March 31 2016 ||March 31 2015 ||% Change |
+|Particulars ||March 31 2017 ||March 31 2016 ||% Change |

 |Ordinary Shares || || || |

 |Market Capitalization (Rs.
-In Crs) ||313.68 ||462.85 ||-32.23 |
+In Crs) ||305.76 ||313.68 ||-2.52 |

-|Price Earning Ratio ||27.77 ||54.76 ||-49.29 |
+|Price Earning Ratio ||22.80 ||27.77 ||-17.90 |

 h) Percentage increase or decrease in the market quotations of the shares of thecompany in comparison to the rate at which the company came out with the last publicoffer:

-|Market Price as on March 31 2016 ||Rs.124.70 |
+|Market Price as on March 31 2017 ||Rs.121.55 |

-|Price at the time of public issue of 1810200 equity shares made in the fiscal 1997 1998. ||Rs.
+|Price at the time of public issue of 1810200 equity shares made in the fiscal 1997 - 1998. ||Rs.
 10.00 |

-|% increase of market price over the price at the time of public issue ||1247% |
+|% increase of market price over the price at the time of public issue ||1115.50% |

-i) Average percentile increase already made in the salaries of employees other than themanagerial personnel in the last financial year and its comparison with the percentileincrease in the managerial remuneration and justification thereof and any exceptionalcircumstances for increase in the managerial remuneration: Average increase inremuneration is 9.78% for Employees other than Managerial Personnel 8% for Sri BijoyKumar Roy Company Secretary& 11.85% for Sri Sujay Bhattacherjee Chief FinancialOfficer of the company.
+i) Average percentile increase already made in the salaries of employees other than themanagerial personnel in the last financial year and its comparison with the percentileincrease in the managerial remuneration and justification thereof and any exceptionalcircumstances for increase in the managerial remuneration: Average increase inremuneration is 1.73% for Employees other than Managerial Personnel -10.78% for Sri BijoyKumar Roy Company Secretary& -11.67% for Sri Sujay Bhattacherjee Chief FinancialOfficer of the company.

-| ||Sri Satyabrata Dey Managing Director ||Sri Sujay Bhattacherjee ||Sri Bijoy Kumar Roy Company Secretary |
+|Key Managerial Personnel ||Sri Satyabrata Dey Managing Director ||Sri Sujay Bhattacherjee Chief Financial Officer ||Sri Bijoy Kumar Roy Company Secretary |

-|Remuneration in Fiscal 2016 (in lacs) ||24.00 ||4.03 ||4.05 |
+|Remuneration in Fiscal 2017 (in lacs) ||60.00 ||3.40 ||3.15 |

-|Revenue (in lacs) || ||7973.31 || |
+|Revenue (in lacs) || ||9958.53 || |

-|Remuneration as % of revenue ||0.30 ||0.05 ||0.05 |
+|Remuneration as % of revenue ||0.60 ||0.03 ||0.03 |

-|Profit/(loss) before Tax (in lacs) || ||1742.59 || |
+|Profit/(loss) before Tax (in lacs) || ||2053.91 || |

-|Remuneration (as % of PBT) ||1.37 ||0.23 ||0.23 |
+|Remuneration (as % of PBT) ||2.92 ||0.16 ||0.15 |

 CORPORATE GOVERNANCE AND MANAGEMENT DISCUSSION & ANALYSIS REPORTS:

-Statements in the Management Discussion and Analysis Report describing the estimatesexpectations or predictions may be forward-looking statements' within the meaning ofapplicable laws and regulations.
+Statements in the Management Discussion and Analysis Report describing the estimatesexpectations or predictions may be 'forward-looking statements' within the meaning ofapplicable laws and regulations.
 Actual results could differ materially from thoseexpressed or implied.
-Important factors that would make a difference to the Company'soperations include demand-supply conditions material prices changes in GovernmentRegulations tax regimes economic developments within the Country and outside the Countryand other factors such as litigation and labor negotiations
+Important factors that would make a difference to the Company'soperations include demand-supply conditions material prices changes in GovernmentRegulations tax regimes economic developments within the Country and outside the Countryand other factors such as litigation and labor negotiations.